Skip to main content

 About two-factor authentication for organizations

-• If an organization owner, member, billing manager, or outside collaborator disables 2FA for their personal account after you've enabled required two-factor authentication, they will automatically be removed from the organization.
+• If an outside collaborator disables two-factor authentication for their personal account after you've enabled required 2FA, they will automatically be removed from the organization.

-• If you're the sole owner of an organization that requires two-factor authentication, you won't be able to disable 2FA for your personal account without disabling required two-factor authentication for the organization.
+• If you're the sole owner of an organization that requires two-factor authentication, you won't be able to disable 2FA for your personal account without disabling required 2FA for the organization.

 Prerequisites